maximewel/Despacito-thelo/README.md

 \
 \
 The nullable value could be a good idea to avoid this problem in a cleaner way.\
-Moral of the story : if any AI has the line (minValue*-1), its min nodes are broken.
+Moral of the story : if any AI has the line (minValue*-1 or minValue*variable with variable=-1), its min nodes are broken.
 ### MinMax : Pass turn
 The last little spicy implementation detail is a plus for the AI.\
 Othello is a game that allows - and forces - a player to pass its turn if it can not play (no possible move).\